sudoskys/Blog/source/_posts/tanstackdb_with_electricsql.md

 ## 3. The Payoff: Real-time UI with `useLiveQuery`

 With a secure data channel and reliable data operations in place, we can now reap the benefits in the UI layer.
 TanStack DB's `useLiveQuery` hook allows us to effortlessly subscribe to changes in a Collection.
+To keep the example concise, the code below only demonstrates the core data subscription and rendering logic, omitting any handling for initial loading or error states.

 ```typescript
 // File path: apps/web/src/components/question-answer-list.tsx